 - Shelter for many species of fish, crustaceans, and other animals

-Storm and erosion mitigation as the seagrasses’ extensive root systems stabilize the soft ocean bottom
+- Storm and erosion mitigation as their’root systems stabilize the soft ocean bottom

-Better water quality, as the grasses trap fine particles and filter nutrients in runoff
+- Better water quality, by trapping fine particles and filtering nutrients in runoff

-This project will restore eelgrass in Westcott Bay by planting seeds, a promising method that is potentially less costly than the standard practice of transplanting mature eelgrass plants.
+This project will restore eelgrass in Westcott Bay by planting seeds.
+This is a promising method, and is potentially less costly than the standard practice of transplanting mature plants.
 Seeds have been used successfully in other areas (Chesapeake Bay, for example), but haven’t been tried widely in Puget Sound.

-Our project partners will collect flowering eelgrass shoots from nearby Padilla Bay, which is home to the biggest expanse of eelgrass in the lower 48 states.
-The shoots will be held in flowing seawater for about 40 days while the seeds mature.
+Luckily, the biggest expanse of eelgrass in the lower 48 states is in nearby Padilla Bay.
+Our project partners will collect flowering eelgrass shoots there.
+They will hold the shoots in flowing seawater while the seeds mature.
 Once mature, the seeds may need to be treated to make them sink quickly, so that they sink in the area targeted for restoration.
-Then, volunteers will broadcast the seeds on the waters of the restoration site.
+Then, volunteers will broadcast the seeds at the restoration site.
 Divers will assess success in the spring of 2021.